dj-wasabi/ansible-zabbix-server/README.md

 * `zabbix_url`: This is the url on which the zabbix web interface is available.
 Default is zabbix.example.com, you should override it.
 For example, see "Example Playbook"
 * `zabbix_version`: This is the version of zabbix.
 Default it is 2.4, but can be overriden to 2.2 or 2.0.
 * `zabbix_timezone`: This is the timezone.
 The apache vhost needs this parameter.
 Default: Europe/Amsterdam
+* `manage_repo`: True / False.
+When you already have an repository with the zabbix components, you can set it to False.
+* `manage_vhost`: True / False.
+When you don't want to create an apache vhosts, you can set it to False.
+* `manage_database_creation`: True / False.
+When you don't want to create the database including user, you can set it to False.
+* `manage_database_sqlload`:True / False.
+When you don't want to load the sql files into the database, you can set it to False.

 There are some zabbix-server specific variables which will be used for the zabbix-server configuration file, these can be found in the vars/main.yml file.
 There are 2 which needs some explanation:
 ```bash